labtrac/test-documentation/documentation/setup.md

 ---

 In **Notepad** you can enter any information on the case you may want.
-This will only be availible to be viewed within the lab.
+This will only be available to be viewed within the lab.

 ---